gear-foundation/gear-wiki/docs/examples/onchain-nft.md

         .expect("Failed to encode or reply with `<AppMetadata as Metadata>::State` from `state()`");
 }
 ```
 To display only necessary certain values from the state, you need to write a separate crate.
-In this crate, specify functions that will return the desired values from the `AuctionInfo` state.
+In this crate, specify functions that will return the desired values from the `State` state.
 For example - [gear-dapps/on-chain-nft/state](https://github.com/gear-dapps/on-chain-nft/tree/master/state):

 ```rust